jjdeprisco/JDRenderEngine/README.md

 GNU General Public License v3 (GPL-3)

 This means that if at some point you would like to use this tool in a commercial endeavour or you do not want to disclose the source code you will get in touch first, so a fair arrangement can be made.
+Contact info below.

 ## Thanks for visiting!